In a startup reprise, Courtne Smith launches NewNew, a social network based on shared content – TechCrunch

 “We raised it really to transition Suprize into a social discovery platform based on ranking sharing and connecting over cool things that you connect and that you agree with,” said Smith.
 “After time running Suprize we saw NewNew taking over as the smarter, more scalable and more mature product to focus on really.”

-Social media businesses have tried to use ranking, list-making and sharing to develop a following with companies like Wishbone and The Tylt using lists and voting to generate traffic and as the hook for the site.
+Social media businesses have tried to use ranking, list-making and sharing to develop a following, with companies like Wishbone and The Tylt using lists and voting to generate traffic and as the hook for the site.

 NewNew, by contrast, intends to create a social graph around shared interest in videos or visual content, in much the same way that Instagram created a new platform for social networking.
-The difference is that The NewNew won’t focus on content creators, but instead the passive followers who amplify those creators.
+The difference is that NewNew won’t focus on content creators, but instead the passive followers who amplify those creators.

 “We saw an opportunity to do something around ranking,” said Smith.
-“We’re obsessed with short form media and who it’s shared with.
+“We’re obsessed with short-form media and who it’s shared with.
 The creation of your own social media content.
 That’s difficult… our focus is how it’s shared and who it’s shared with rather than creating new content.”

 Smith said that her company will exist in a “symbiotic relationship” with all the other content creation platforms.
 “There’s not really a place to organize the conversation around all the content that’s being shared.
-And that’s what the NewNew is trying to do.”
+And that’s what NewNew is trying to do.”

 For Smith, the launch of NewNew is just the latest step in a lifelong journey toward entrepreneurship, the young founder said.
 “I always wanted to be an entrepreneur,” she said.
 “My dad was entrepreneurial.
-Hea had gone through a lot of career changes in his lifetime.
+He had gone through a lot of career changes in his lifetime.
 He was a football player, and then a real estate entrepreneur and then a teacher.”

 Another entrepreneurial role model was her friend and longtime employer, Drake.
 The two met when he was just becoming famous as a teenage actor in Toronto on the show Degrassi: The Next Generation.